-Shooting At Saugus High School In Santa Clarita Injures Several People
+Multiple People Injured In Shooting At California High School

 "Deputies responded to reports of shots fired," the Santa Clarita Valley Sheriff's Station says via Twitter.
 It adds, "This is an active shooter situation."

-In an update, the police agency says, "If you live in neighborhoods anywhere near Saugus High, PLEASE LOCK DOORS and stay inside.
+In an update, the department says, "If you live in neighborhoods anywhere near Saugus High, PLEASE LOCK DOORS and stay inside.
 If you see suspect, male dark clothing, in backyards, etc. CALL 911."

-The number of possible victims has fluctuated as news emerges about the shooting at Saugus High School.
-While initial reports ranged as high as seven victims, more recent reports say three people were injured.
-It's not yet clear whether those victims are students or adults.

 This is a developing story.
 Some facts reported by the media may later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.